Certora/meridian2024-workshop/README.md

 pip3 install -r requirements.txt
 ```

-3. Finally, try running certoraRun again:
+3. Finally, try running certoraSorobanProver again:
 ```
-certoraRun confs/setup.conf
+cd confs
+certoraSorobanProver setup.conf
 ```

-## Build step of certoraRun is failing
+## Build step of certoraSorobanProver is failing

-When you execute `certoraRun`, the project is internally build using `cargo build`.
+When you execute `certoraSorobanProver`, the project is internally build using `cargo build`.
 This step
 requires a successful build.
-In case `certoraRun` fails on the build step, first try to compile the project by running
+In case `certoraSorobanProver` fails on the build step, first try to compile the project by running
 `cargo build --release --target wasm32-unknown-unknown` and resolve all
 compiler errors that you see.

 ## Compiler Error: "error: linking with \`cc\` failed: exit status: 1" on Mac
-If you are running on Mac and the build step of your project or `certoraRun` fails with the warning
+If you are running on Mac and the build step of your project or `certoraSorobanProver` fails with the warning
 ```
 "error: linking with \`cc\` failed: exit status: 1"
 ```